ginaaseo/stat184-sec2-ginaseo-madelinehughes-chelseasala/README.md

 The boxplot compares average film ratings between 1978-2000 and 2000-2022.
 It reveals higher mean ratings and greater variation for 1978-2000.
 The plot also highlights one potential outlier in 1978-2000 and two in 2000-2022.

+Figure 2: T-test results

+The test revealed a test statistic of 1.604 and a p-value of 0.1108, indicating no significant difference in average ratings between 1978-2000 (mean: 8.34) and 2000-2022 (mean: 8.29).
+The 95% confidence interval (-0.0132, 0.1275) includes 0, further supporting the decision to fail to reject the null hypothesis.

-Figure 2: Frequency of Film Genre Across 1978-2022
+Figure 3: Frequency of Film Genre Across 1978-2022

 This line graph tracks genre popularity from 1978 to 2022, with each genre represented by a distinct color.
 It highlights trends in the top three genres and examines changes in their frequency over time.

-Figure 3: Frequency of Top 3 Genres
+Figure 4: Frequency of Top 3 Genres

+The graph shows that action and adventure genres gained significant popularity after 2000, with action emerging just before the 2000s and adventure becoming more noticeable around 1985.

-Figure 4: Average Movie Budgets from 1978-2000 and 2000-2022
+Figure 5: Average Movie Budgets from 1978-2000 and 2000-2022

-Figure 5: Average Movie Budgets from 1978-2000 and 2000-2022 (Outliers Removed)
+Figure 6: Average Movie Budgets from 1978-2000 and 2000-2022 (Outliers Removed)